radiator-software/radiator-faq/index.md

 Radiator doesn't include its own database, as it is designed to be integrated with existing databases so that customer's data, and database tools and frontends can be utilised without duplicating information to different systems.
 This saves effort as there is no need to manage and backup several different databases, and for example user data can be edited with familiar tools by non-technical staff.

+### Should database be located on the same server as Radiator? {#database-location}

+The basic recommendation is that Radiator and database are on different servers.
+If they are located on the same server, there can be performance issues if the RADIUS requests and database are using the same resources.
+When the database and Radiator are on different servers, the network devices between must be configured in a way that allows Radiator to access the database.

 ### How is database HA ensured? {#database-ha}

 Radiator leverages customer's existing database infrastructure.
 High-availability is achieved through database backend's own mechanics and tools, be it a redundant server in next cabinet or n-way replication on different datacenters.